1865532-ai/Eaglercraft-1.21.10-Server/readme.md

 stop the server, start the server, and **BOOM** WorldGuard is installed.<br>
 ### Other Plugins
 - Just download and use whats *^ above ^* to install to your server.<br>
+Plugins can be found at "Modrinth" Or "SpigotMC" or just look up "Minecraft Plugins"<br>